-We transitioned to a digital approach for our sustainability reporting in 2019.
-Previously, we developed standalone annual reports that reflected activities from the prior year.
-This meant that many of our performance examples were already more than a year old when published.
-To provide stakeholders with timelier information we now provide performance examples as they occur — not just once a year.
-These highlights and our performance metrics are integrated into the foundational information on our website and consolidated into our Sustainability hub, which can be accessed from the top navigation.
-Performance metrics are updated yearly prior to May 31.
+We take a digital approach to our sustainability reporting.
+To provide stakeholders with timely information we provide performance examples and updates as they occur rather than annually.
+These highlights and our performance metrics are integrated into the foundational information on our website and consolidated into our sustainability hub, which can be accessed from the top navigation.
+Performance metrics are updated yearly.

-We recognize that an annual report is still important for many stakeholders and will continue to consolidate annual performance information and metrics at the end of May into a report that can be found in our Company Reports and Resources section.
+We recognize that an annual report is still important for many stakeholders and will continue to consolidate annual performance information and metrics into a report that can be found in our Company Reports and Resources section.
 Stakeholders can also create customized reports, based on topics of interest, by using our report builder.

 Prioritizing Reporting Topics

 Our sustainability reporting focuses on the ESG issues that matter to our business and our stakeholders.
 To select content for our 2019 sustainability reporting, we used a process involving:

 Identification: Through our risk assessment process as well as meetings and discussions with key stakeholders, we identified and gained an understanding of important topics.
 We also received feedback on our 2018 report and considered international reporting guidelines and rating agency survey questions.

 Prioritization: Subject matter experts from key functions in our organization then provided further insight and prioritized topics based on level of interest or concern to key stakeholders and strategic importance to the company.
 We validated these priorities in our ongoing engagements with external stakeholders.